surlykke/Go-Generics-with-constraints/README.md

 whereby `Baa` gets all methods, fields of `Foo`.

 There is no 'overriding', which means:

 * The name of a field or method on `Baa` may not be the same as a name of a field or method on `Foo`
 * Having a list of underlying types both in `Foo` and `Baa` is an error.
+### Comparing constraints

+Constraints are comparable.
+Two constraints are equivalent if and only if

+* They have the same set of methods.
+* They have the same set of fields.
+* They allow the same underlying types.

+Constraints are partially ordered by a relation 'implies'.
+Constraint `C1` implies constraint `C2` if and only if:

+* Every method on `C2` is a method on `C1`
+* Every field on `C2` is a field on `C1`
+* Every underlying type allowed by `C1` is allowed by `C2`

 ### Standard constraints

-A number of constraints will be so common that they could be included in Go's standard library.
+A number of constraints will be so common that they should be included in Go's standard library.
 These include:

 ```Go
 constraint Addable {